-A great source of knowledge and theory that has been implemented in practice through WIPL‑D code can be found in the book “Electromagnetic Modeling of Composite Metallic and Dielectric Structures” written by Professor Branko M. Kolundzija and Professor Antonije R. Djordjevic.
+A great reference to the theory that has been implemented in practice through WIPL‑D code can be found in the book “Electromagnetic Modeling of Composite Metallic and Dielectric Structures” written by Professor Branko M. Kolundzija and Professor Antonije R. Djordjevic.

 Title: Electromagnetic Modeling of Composite Metallic and Dielectric Structures